Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Definitions and statement of our main results

 We show that from the sequence $(L_{q,p})_{\substack{p=0,\cdots,+\infty\\ q=0,1,2}}$, up to the parameter $\xi_\infty$, it is possible to recover the value of the Birkhoff invariants, as well as the function $\gamma$ and the differential $\mathcal{DG}|_{T\Gamma_\infty}$.

-By looking only at the Marked Lyapunov Spectrum, we somehow forget the ``scale" of the billiard table (note that homotheties preserve the Lyapunov exponents), and the missing parameter $\xi_\infty$ can be seen as this ``scaling factor".
-In Subsection~\ref{determ homco}, we prove that its value is a \mlsinv: we show (see Proposition~\ref{prop lourde un} and Remark~\ref{remark cas impaair}) that for some $\mathcal{L}^\infty\in \R$, the quantity
+Note that homotheties preserve Lyapunov exponents, hence by only considering the Marked Lyapunov Spectrum, one cannot expect to recover the scale of the billiard table: the missing parameter $\xi_\infty$ can indeed be interpreted as a \emph{scaling factor}.
+In Subsection~\ref{determ homco}, we prove that its value is a \mlsinv: we show (see Proposition~\ref{prop lourde un}) that for some $\mathcal{L}^\infty\in \R$, the quantity

 decays exponentially fast as $n$ goes to infinity (see Section~\ref{birkkkhhfo} for the notation), and can be expanded as a series of the same form as the one obtained in~\eqref{expansion de Lyapunoff} -- and also similar to the expansion obtained in~\cite{MM}.
 The first order term in this expansion is a \mlsinv\ and can be written in terms of $\xi_\infty^2$ and of a certain quadratic form.
-By our previous results (see Subsection~\ref{resul prec}), the latter is a \mlsinv, thus $\xi_\infty$ is a \mlsinv\ too.
+It can be then shown (see the proof of Corollary~\ref{premier cororrr}) that the latter is a \mlsinv, thus $\xi_\infty$ is a \mlsinv\ too.

-Let us emphasize that all the results until Section~\ref{sec recov geom} -- in particular, the $\mathcal{MLS}$-determination of the Birkhoff Normal Form and of the gluing map $\mathcal{G}$ -- do not require any symmetry assumption.
+It is worth emphasizing that all results proved up to Subsection~\ref{determ homco} -- in particular, the $\mathcal{MLS}$-determination of the Birkhoff Normal Form and of the gluing map $\mathcal{G}$, up to the homoclinic parameter $\xi_\infty$ -- do not require any symmetry assumption.
 Indeed, in our approach, axial symmetries are needed only to reconstruct the geometry from the Birkhoff Normal Form and the map $\mathcal{G}$.
-Furthermore, although we focus on Birkhoff Normal Forms associated to $2$-periodic orbits in this paper, the procedure we detail is more general.
-More precisely, under a generic condition (non-vanishing of the first Birkhoff invariant of each palindromic orbit), our construction can be adapted to show that the Birkhoff Normal Form of each palindromic periodic orbit is a \mlsinv{} (see Remark \ref{rem palindod}).
+Furthermore, although we focus on Birkhoff Normal Forms associated to $2$-periodic orbits in this paper, the procedure we describe is more general.
+More precisely, under a generic condition (non-vanishing of the first Birkhoff invariant of each periodic orbit), our construction can be adapted to show that the Birkhoff Normal Form of any (palindromic) periodic orbit is a \mlsinv{}.